jacksund/simmate/docs/getting_started/explore_the_code/getting_help_in_spyder.md

 nacl_structure.  # hit "tab" on your keyboard
 ```

+!!! warning
-> :warning: for this next part, pymatgen's documentation isn't always complete or beginner-friendly.
+    for this next part, pymatgen's documentation isn't always complete or beginner-friendly.
 This is why you won't see much.
 We're working on this at Simmate, so we hope this improves in the future.
 For now, don't expect too much guidance from the `Structure` class.

+## Searching for a method's guides

 Now let's take a step back and get a full guide on a these methods and properties.
 We'll start with the `Structure` class that we previously imported using `from simmate.toolkit import Structure` and try the line `Structure?`: